 As the ‘Registry Editor’ window appears on your PC’s screen, first open the folder for HKEY_LOCAL_MACHINE.
 Then, select ‘Software’ and click on ‘Microsoft’ within the ‘Policies’ folder.

 After this, locate the folder of ‘Windows Update’ within the Windows section and click on it.
 Now, you need to create a new 32-bit DWORD key for this Windows Update folder.
 In order to do so, simply right-click on the Windows node to create this key and search for ‘DisableOSUpgrade’ file in it.
 Make sure to change the value for this file to ‘1’ and save these changes.

 Decide When to Download and Install Windows Update

-For many users, they might have enabled the feature of Windows Update but, never download anything.
+Many users, might have enabled the feature of Windows Update but, never download anything.
 So, if you also fall under this category, you can modify the settings and there will be no need to stop Windows 10 update.

 Apart from the above information, you can apply a few technical steps to stop the Windows 10 upgrade.
 So, let’s have a look at the instructions to turn off the feature of automatic Windows 10 update and upgrade.

 Learn How to Stop Windows 10 Upgrade by Following Few Simple Methods

 If you want to understand how to stop Windows 10 upgrade, check out the following methods and relevant discussions.
 Often, it can become impossible to prevent Windows 10 updates even if you try multiple techniques.

 However, if there is a Windows 10 Update Assistant running in your PC, turning it off might work.
 So, if you are sure about not upgrading to Windows 10 or apply any relevant updates, you can disable the Update Assistant.